Wbeaching/Man-In-The-Middle-attack-PRESENT24-attack/README.md

 ## PRESENT24 block cipher specifications
-The block cipher implemented in this project is a scaled-down version of PRESENT, a lightweight cipher designed in 2007 by Bogdanov et al. and standardized in the ISO/IEC 29192-2:2019.
-The version implemented here (PRESENT24) will take an input message of 24 bits and will produce a 24 bits ciphertext.
+The block cipher implemented in this project is a scaled-down version of `PRESENT`, a lightweight cipher designed in 2007 by Bogdanov et al. and standardized in the ISO/IEC 29192-2:2019.
+The version implemented here (`PRESENT24`) will take an input message of 24 bits and will produce a 24 bits ciphertext.

-PRESENT is part of the SPN (Substitution-Permutation Network) ciphers family.
+`PRESENT` is part of the SPN (Substitution-Permutation Network) ciphers family.
 It is the second main structure type for designing block ciphers, the other being Feistel Networks.